robotframework/robotframework/doc/releasenotes/rf-6.1b1.rst

 Robot Framework data to JSON and back, a new external parser API, and various other interesting new features both for normal users and for external tool developers.
 This beta release is especially targeted for tool developers interested to test the new APIs.
-It also contain all planned `backwards incompatible changes`_ and `deprecated features`_, and everyone interested to make sure their tests, tasks or tools are compatible, should test it in their environment.
+It also contains all planned `backwards incompatible changes`_ and `deprecated features`_, and everyone interested to make sure their tests, tasks or tools are compatible, should test it in their environment.